cheonsaeun/Robot-Arm/README.md

 10. Ensure that joint angles are within their respective limits.
 11. Draw the robot arm and gripper with the updated angles.
 12. Update the Pygame display and control the frame rate.

-The robot arm and gripper move in response to user input, making it an interactive simulation.
-You can adjust the angle ranges and segment lengths in the code to match your specific requirements.